General Atomics MQ-9 Reaper: Order

 In June 2017, the US State Department approved the sale of 22 drones to India, costing around $2–3 billion.
 As of February 2020, a deal to purchase 30 drones with 10 drones for each of the three Indian armed services, was expected to be signed by the end of the fiscal year.

 In February 2022, it was reported that Indian Navy had shelved the deal and was instead looking at more indigenous options from the DRDO as well as upgrading its current fleet of IAI Heron drones.
 On 27 February 2022, PTI reported that the procurement for the 30 armed Predator B drones – 10 each for the Indian Army, Indian Navy and Indian Air Force - is in the advanced stage and disputed earlier reports of the deal being put on the back burner with India reportedly providing "good feedback" on the SeaGuardians already on lease.

 On 15 June 2023, Reuters reported that the Indian side has approved the purchase of 31 drones worth slightly over $3 billion.
 The formal announcement of the deal was done during the state visit of Prime Minister Narendra Modi to the US.

-The US sent the Letter of Acceptance (LoA) to the Ministry of Defence for a deal of 31 MQ-9B drones (15 for Navy, and 8 each for Army and Air Force).
+The US sent the Letter of Acceptance (LoA) to the Ministry of Defence for a deal of 31 MQ-9Bs (15 for Navy, and 8 each for Army and Air Force).
 The document will now be forwarded to Cabinet Committee on Security (CCS) for final approval.
 A US delegation was in India during early June 2024 to negotiate the deal.
 General Atomics has offered "to provide consultancy to Indian entities" to develop an advanced UAV under Predator deal.
 General Atomics is also expected to establish a Global MRO facility in India.
 The assembly of the drones is to be done in India.
 By value, 30% of the sub components will be sourced from Indian companies though there will be no technology transfer under the agreement.
 The deal also includes the purchase of 170 AGM-114 Hellfire missiles, 310 GBU-39 glide bombs, navigation systems, sensor suites, mobile ground control systems and future integration of Indian weapon systems like NASM-SR anti-ship missiles.